Articaine with epinephrine (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have high blood pressure, heart disease, problems with your blood circulation, asthma, or a sulfite allergy.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, kidney disease, heart disease, blood vessel disease, high blood pressure, lung or breathing problems, asthma, a blood disorder, or G6PD deficiency.
+Tell your doctor if you have a sulfite allergy.

 Possible Side Effects While Using This Medicine: